-The University of Iowa Purchasing Department is requiring departments to put low-dollar copier lease and maintenance payments on their departmental Procurement Card.
+The University of Iowa Purchasing Department is requires departments to put low-dollar copier lease and maintenance payments on their departmental Procurement Card.
 This does not include equipment purchases.
-Copier lease and maintenance payments are allowed to be processed on a confirming order.
 This procedure change is due to Internal Audit comments regarding appropriate blanket order usage.
 Contracts will still need to be signed by the Director of Purchasing.

 This will benefit departments by allowing you to:

 - control on a monthly basis what MFK is charged